 Review Closing Costs

 Closing costs encompass various fees tied to finalizing the mortgage.
 Compare costs listed in the Closing Disclosure to initial estimates.
 Break down includes loan costs, such as origination and application fees, and other costs like title insurance and recording fees.
 Verify prepaid items, like property taxes and homeowner’s insurance, are included correctly.
-Checking these costs ensures understanding of required cash at closing.
+Checking these costs ensures an understanding of the required cash at closing.

 Maintaining attention to detail while reviewing these sections of the Closing Disclosure helps ensure a smooth and transparent closing process.